 Prosecutor.
 Lawyer.
 Editor.
 Harvard graduate.
 Venerated volunteer.
 Women’s issues activist.
 Fashion model.

 Tracie L. Palmer did them all and, in 2013, she left the Philadelphia district attorney’s office to join Kline & Specter, where she uses her wide collection of experiences to litigate a variety of personal injury cases.
 In 2019, she was named a partner at the firm.

-In an earlier case, Palmer was co-counsel with Tom Kline in litigation that culminated in January 2017 with a settlement in which the City of Philadelphia agreed to pay $4.4 million to a young man who was mistaken as a criminal suspect and gunned down by two plainclothes police officers as he was delivering take-out food in West Philadelphia.
+In an earlier case, Palmer was co-counsel with Tom Kline in litigation that resulted in January 2017 in a settlement in which the City of Philadelphia agreed to pay $4.4 million to a young man who was mistaken as a criminal suspect and gunned down by two plainclothes police officers as he was delivering take-out food in West Philadelphia.
 The settlement also required improved regulations and new training protocols for all undercover officers to prevent a similar incident from ever happening again. (see news coverage)

 In 2015, Palmer worked on the "House of Horrors" case against the City of Philadelphia and other defendants for 10 years of torture endured by Beatrice Weston after she was placed in the custody of an abusive aunt.
-The case ended with a $3.5 million xettlement.
+The case ended with a $3.5 million settlement.